joanna-miller/state_park_api/README.md

 * You will need to use your system's **terminal emulator** to setup and locally use this application.
 * You must have **Ruby 2.6.5** installed to be able to launch this application ([how to install Ruby 2.6.5](https://www.learnhowtoprogram.com/ruby-and-rails/getting-started-with-ruby/installing-ruby)).
 * **PostgreSQL** is required to manage this application's database.
 You can [follow this link](https://www.enterprisedb.com/downloads/postgresql) to install it.
+* **Yarn** is required to utilize the live server with Rails 6.1.3, you can find yarn installation instructions [here](https://classic.yarnpkg.com/en/docs/install/#mac-stable).

 ---

 ## Setup/Installation

-* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/joanna-miller/state_park_api.git`
+* To clone this directory, navigate in your terminal to the desired location of the project and run command `$ git clone https://github.com/joanna-miller/state_park_api.git`
-* Navigate to top level of the directory with command `cd state_park_api`
+* Navigate to top level of the directory with command `$ cd state_park_api`
-* To install bundler for managing gems run command `gem install bundler`
+* To install bundler for managing gems run command `$ gem install bundler`
-* To install gems into the project run command `bundle install`
+* To install gems into the project run command `$ bundle install`
+* To install dependencies with webpacker, run command `$ rails webpacker:install`
-* Launch PostgreSQL to run a persistent database management server with command `postgres`
+* Launch PostgreSQL to run a persistent database management server with command `$ postgres`
-* To recreate database, run command `rake db:setup`
+* To recreate database, run command `$ rake db:setup`
-* To run tests using rspec, run command `rspec`
+* To run tests using rspec, run command `$ rspec`
-* To run a live server, from the root level of the project directory in your terminal, run command `rails server`
+* To run a live server, from the root level of the project directory in your terminal, run command `$ rails server`
 * To interact with application, navigate to http://localhost:3000/ in a web browser.
 * Exit live server, press Ctrl+C in your terminal